 I spent many years of my life convinced that I didn’t like tabbouleh, and perhaps I didn’t, as taste buds tend to evolve over time.
 These days I’m a real parsley fiend, though; I’ll find pretty well any excuse to eat it.

 I like the fact that the addition of kale doubles the greens and makes the salad a bit more robust than it would be otherwise.
+Chickpeas add protein, which means you can serve this salad as a side, or make a meal of it if you prefer.

 What’s in this Kale Tabbouleh Salad?